thunze/abitur/englisch/part_1.md

 - type of newspaper article **> *TODO***
 	- *news report:* short, only facts /
 	- *news story:* long, background information, story-like introduction etc. /
-	- *editorial / column:* expresses newspaper's o journalist's opinion / experience o f
+	- *editorial / column:* expresses the newspaper's or the journalist's opinion / experience of the author
 - ***train of thought*** (structure) – thesis? / example? / general issue?
 	- *"How does it convince the reader?"*
 - style, tone, register **> *TODO***